jarkkokovala/distsys19/project1/documentation/measurements.md

 Instead of measuring communication between the nodes we measure system performance from the client's point of view.
 We ask 'when is the file available' / 'when is the file reliably available'  (i.e. stored on primary/replica file server).

-The average time for the two events:
+The average time for the two events for 50 x the small payload:

 * primary file stored and available:
     * mean: 0.750013